WeipingGuo/swagger-spring-boot-example/README.md

 It only works with Tomcat.
 If we switch to Jetty, the Swagger-UI is not loaded.

 ### To make it work with Jetty
-It seems that I could not use swagger-ui as jar directly.
+Due to [Spring Boot limitation on JSP for embedded container](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-web-applications.html), swagger-ui cannot be used as jar directly.
 To make it work with Jetty, I have to go for static contents.

 ```
 1. Remove swagger-spring-mvc-ui from pom.xml